How To Stop a Parrot From Chasing Toes and Feet

 He's already stopped thinking about your toes.
-There's a no ballgame in town.
+There's a new ballgame in town.

-Pick the object, rattle it.
+Pick the object up, rattle it.
 Grab your glasses.
 Drop the object with a nice CLANG.

 "WHAT'S THAT?" thinks Noodles.
 He has already claimed the object as his.